dborah123/database-project/main-design.md

 ### Queue
 This will hold the data for the parsed queries.
 These queries will wait in line for the database thread to pick the next one up.

+### Virtual Machine
+This will take in SQL queries, traverse the B Tree, gather the data, adn send it back to the designated endpoint